 “The organisations which we are working with in South Asia are running vital and inspirational projects with a high impact.
 We are delighted to be able to support their work in creating a sustainable future for these communities.”

-Salman joined Deutsche Bank AG in May 2003 and has over 28 years’ experience in the financial services industry.
-Prior to joining Deutsche Bank, Salman acquired rich experience in corporate and investment banking, private wealth management and private equity over 19 years in India, the UK and the Middle East, working with American Express Bank, Union Bancaire Privee and Merrill Lynch International.
-Between 2001 and 2003, he was a founding partner and Board Member of Abraaj Capital, the leading private equity firm in the Middle East region.
+Salman joined Deutsche Bank AG in May 2003 and has over 30 years’ experience in the financial services industry.
+Prior to joining Deutsche Bank, Salman acquired significant experience in corporate and investment banking, private wealth management and private equity in India, the UK, Switzerland and the Middle East.

-“As a member of the Asian diaspora, I feel particularly energised by the difference that each one of us can make in strengthening grass-roots relationships between those who need help and those who are best placed to provide it.
-Over the past 3 years that I have been associated, I have seen first-hand that The British Asian Trust provides a highly credible, creative, empathetic and powerful such bridge.
+“As a member of the Asian Diaspora, I feel particularly energized by the difference that each one of us can make in strengthening grass-roots relationships between those who need help and those who are best placed to provide it.
+Over the past 6 years that I have been associated, I have seen first-hand that The British Asian Trust provides a highly credible, creative, empathetic and powerful such bridge.
 It is a truly wonderful organisation, working with truly inspirational people and charities, touching the lives of millions of people.”